Sampath280/samvi45/README.md

 ****Updated code: ****

- Messages are NOT completed as they arrive → They are stored in _messages and processed later in batches.
+meets Messages are NOT completed as they arrive → They are stored in _messages and processed later in batches.
 Messages are grouped by sessionId → The _messages dictionary ensures messages from the same session are stored together.
 Batch processing is handled in memory before database updates → The ProcessBatchAsync method updates the database before completing messages.
  Messages are only completed after successful processing → If the app crashes before processing, messages remain in the queue and are not lost.